 The SPECTRE Suede Chukkas

-I’ll be updating the dedicated post on the Playboy chukkas later in March.
-For now, here’s what you need to know: their unique bumper crepe sole of the “Playboy” style really sets them apart from other chukkas, Steve McQueen also loved them, and the business history behind the boots is actually kind of interesting (and explains why so many companies are making “Playboy chukkas”).
-Bond’s boots in SPECTRE came from Sanders & Sanders.
+Ther unique bumper crepe sole of the “Playboy” style really sets them apart from other chukkas, Steve McQueen also loved them, and the business history behind the boots is actually kind of interesting (and explains why so many companies are making “Playboy chukkas”).
+Bond’s boots in SPECTRE came from Sanders.
 You can still get them directly from the company in either Chocolate Suede or Polo Snuff for $235.36/£179.17.
 And there are plenty of other retailers carrying them, including Stuarts and Clutch Cafe, if you want to hunt around for a sale price.

 George Cox and the “Popboys” have a noteworthy legacy in British culture (“brothel creepers” and Sid Vicious are just part of it).
 Yes, they’re almost the same price as the Sanders & Sanders Playboys.
 And they’re not what Bond wore in SPECTRE.
 But they have their own special kind of “cool” that makes them a worthy addition to any man’s wardrobe.
 They even feature in a story on the Fred Perry website.
 You can buy them directly from the George Cox.